top of page

 Much to our amazement, we found that a company named Northwest Light Car was selling new Citroëns in Portland, Oregon in the late 1930's!
 We found advertising literature for Northwest Light Car for as early as September, 1939 (see ad below).

 By 1940, a local newspaper article indicated that they had become a distributor for new Citroën Traction Avants (see article below right).
-We suspect that this was not a factory sponsored activity, so these cars were likely imported independently.
+This was not a factory sponsored activity, and these cars were imported independently.

 Screen Shot 2020-08-09 at 8.07.50 PM.png